 Edge computing is defined as a paradigm in which servers are placed close to the edge of the network, in order to assist applications that run in resource-constrained devices [1].
-There are two important advantages of the edge computing paradigm [2]: firstly, edge nodes can provide assistance with much lower latency than the cloud, because servers are physically closer to the devices; and secondly, edge nodes can shield the cloud from most requests, by serving the requests locally.
+In this context, data storage has been recognized as one of the key tasks for edge/fog computing infrastructures [2].
+There are two important advantages of storing data at the edge [3]: firstly, edge nodes can provide assistance with much lower latency than the cloud, because servers are physically closer to the devices; and secondly, edge storage can prevent short-lived data from being shipped in its entirely to the cloud servers; instead, only the relevant aggregated information is shipped for deferred processing.

 In this work we address the problem of data placement for edge computing.
 In short, the data placement problem consists in finding a suitable allocation of data objects to edge nodes, subject to a number of constraints, such that one can maximize the utility of these placements for the system.
+Replica placement on the edge is challenging for multiple reasons.
+First, objects can be updated by many sources, unlike in classic CDN networks where most updates are centralized.
+Second, different objects may have different consistency requirements.